pol-is/polis-documentation/welcome/Motivation.md

 # Motivation

+Comments suck.
+Surveys suck.
+Here's the deeper story behind the creation of polis.

 Polis was conceived during the Green Revolution in Iran, the Arab Spring, and Occupy Wall Street.
 These years, 2009-2011, showed the promise of digital democracy.
 They also bore out many of its shortcomings.

 #### Coherence without centrality